hsenol1/COMP306_Database_Project/Backend/SupermarketAPI/README.md

 // Make sure you are in the upper SupermarketAPI folder\
 mysql -u root -p supermarketdb < supermarket-export.sql

-# 3: Inserting data from xlsx files
+# 3: Inserting data from csv files (ignore this unless you prepared a csv file to import data from, currently buggy due to the auto_id_column argument)
 // Make sure you are in the upper SupermarketAPI folder, csv files should be placed in the csv_files folder python manage.py csv_to_db <table_name> <path_to_csv_file> --truncate [optional]